geoarrow/geoarrow/README.md

 The [Apache Arrow](https://arrow.apache.org/) project specifies a standardized language-independent columnar memory format.
 It enables shared computational libraries, zero-copy shared memory and streaming messaging, interprocess communication, etc and is supported by many programming languages.
+The Feather file format is an on-disk representation of this memory format.

 [Apache Parquet](https://parquet.apache.org/) is an efficient, columnar storage format (originating from the Hadoop ecosystem).
 It is a widely used file format